A culture is a test to find germs (such as bacteria or a fungus) that can cause an infection.

 A sensitivity test checks to see what kind of medicine, such as an antibiotic, will work best to treat the illness or infection.

-A culture is done by collecting a sample of body fluid or tissue and then adding it to a substance that helps promote the growth of bacteria or other disease-causing organisms.
-If there are bacteria (or other organisms) in the sample, they will grow in the culture.
+For a culture, a sample of body fluid or tissue is added to a substance that promotes the growth of germs.
+If no germs grow, the culture is negative.
+If germs that can cause infection grow, the culture is positive.
+The type of germ may be identified using a microscope or chemical tests.
 Bacteria usually grow quickly in a culture (2 days), while other types of organisms, such as a fungus, can take longer.

 WebMD Medical Reference from Healthwise